Graduate Admissions

 • MSN or DNP from a college or university nationally recognized by a nursing accrediting agency (CCNE or ACEN)

-• Current unencumbered licensure in the state in which the student completes clinical requirements.
+• A current unencumbered licensure in the state in which the student completes clinical requirements

 • The following are the common pre-requisite graduate level coursework to be completed prior to or as part of the certificate program of study.
 These courses may be from your MSN/DNP graduate program or completed at UMKC with your certificate hours: